 The Consumer Credit Unit regulates (through licensure/registration programs) companies and individuals involved in consumer lending, debt collection, and debt management.
 The Unit regulates supervised lenders, credit sellers, credit counseling and debt settlement companies, and collection agencies.

 The Consumer Credit Enforcement Unit investigates and prosecutes violations of Colorado laws that provide protections for consumers in dealings with consumer lenders, finance companies, retail credit sellers, debt settlement companies, credit counseling agencies, and debt collectors.
 The Unit also investigates and prosecutes lenders who attempt to evade Colorado laws that cap consumer loan interest rates and fees.

-This Unit enforces state and federal antitrust statutes to protect Colorado consumers from price fixing, bid rigging, and attempts to reduce competition in Colorado that could result in higher prices for goods and services imposed on Colorado consumers.
+This Unit enforces state and federal antitrust statutes to protect Colorado consumers from price-fixing, bid-rigging and attempts to reduce competition in Colorado that could result in higher prices for goods and services imposed on Colorado consumers.

-Office of Consumer Counsel (“OCC”) Unit
+Office of the Utility Consumer Advocate Unit

 This Unit represents the State’s public advocate who represents residential, small business, and agricultural utility ratepayers before the Colorado Public Utilities Commission.
 The Unit examines all applications made by utilities that could impose increased rates on consumers to determine if they are reasonable and fair.